Research

 - Wayne Morse Center Graduate Research Fellowships: Each year the Wayne Morse Center for Law and Politics supports Graduate Research Fellows by making three awards of $3,000 each to UO graduate students.

 - General University Scholarship Program: Scholarships are awarded on the basis of scholastic achievement, and selection is highly competitive.
-They are made possible by the generous contributions of many individuals to UO.

 - Oregon Humanities Center Fellowships: OHC offers dissertation fellowships and research support fellowships to support humanities research.